-Good lenders typically advise clients to pay their card down and let $5 carry over to the next month as that helps build a great credit profile.
+Smart lenders typically advise clients to pay their card down and let $5 carry over to the next month as that helps build a great credit profile.
 If you pay a credit card off entirely, there’s a good chance it will hurt your FICO credit score.
 However, it is good to have low credit to debt ratio so you will get more “credit” for having a card with a $100 balance on a $1000 limit card, as opposed to a $100 balance on a $500 limit card.
 You don’t necessarily need a $0 balance but you need to make all your payments on-time and try to do at least $5 more than the minimum payment.

 Have a family member or close friend who has good credit, a high limit credit card with a low balance and pays on-time every month put you as an “authorized user” on their credit card.
-They don’t have to give you a card or anything – and your less than stellar credit won’t affect them by doing this.
+They don’t have to give you a card or anything – and your “less than stellar” credit won’t affect them by doing this.
 It’s a good way to get some good points.
 However, be cautious with this, as sometimes, depending on the loan program, more documentation can be required from the parents to prove that the account is in good standing.

-Open up a secured credit card.
+Also, open up a secured credit card.
 It’s a credit card that you will have to put down all or a percentage of your limit.
 Use this for one small purchase a month and then pay it off.
 Make sure to get a secured credit card that reports to ALL THREE credit bureaus.
 This is one of the best, from my personal experience: http://www.capitalone.com/credit-cards/secured-mastercard/

-Other than the two examples above, do not take out new credit cards, lines of credit or incur any new debt.
+Other than the two examples above do not take out new credit cards, lines of credit or incur any new debt.
 And, don’t close any credit cards!

-I was able to raise my credit limit almost 100 points in about 8 months when I started the buying process by doing the above.
+As a result, I was able to raise my credit limit almost 100 points in about 8 months when I started the buying process by doing the above.
 Everyone is different but those things couldn’t hurt your credit.
 Again, the key is having a good lender who specializes in first time home buyers to help you out.

 Affording A Down Payment

-Once you get your credit all ironed out, the next question is: “How do I afford a down payment?”
+Next, once you get your credit all ironed out, the next question is: “How do I afford a down payment?”
 There are lots of programs from the government to help people with their down payment.
 These are always changing so make sure to ask your trustworthy lender about what programs you may be able to qualify for.
 The government does provide most of the programs for first-time buyers, however, there are conventional options too.

-Allow yourself plenty of time to get those duckies in a row, because you don’t want to get ahead of yourself and start window shopping for homes before you know how much of a mortgage you can obtain.
+Remember, allow yourself plenty of time to get those duckies in a row, because you don’t want to get ahead of yourself and start window shopping for homes before you know how much of a mortgage you can obtain.